-In Love With a Married Woman
+What to Do When You're in Love With a Married Woman

-Stu and Angela got together two years ago.
+Example Relationship: Stu and Angela got together two years ago.
 She was in a stable marriage with Stu’s boss.
-Stu wishes that they hadn’t got involved because Angela has now become emotionally dependent on him.
+Stu wishes that they hadn’t gotten involved because Angela has now become emotionally dependent on him.
 Every time there is any drama in her life, she expects Stu to get her back onto an even keel.

 How to End a Relationship With a Married Woman

 As always, prevention is better than cure.
 While being with someone who is married seems deliciously dangerous, things can go horribly wrong very quickly.
 If you’ve made the decision to end it, then do it fast.
 Don’t draw things out, hoping that the problem will just go away.

 - Tell her that you aren't prepared to deal with the situation any longer.

 - Unfriend her on social media.

 - Unfriend her friends.

 - Don’t call her to see if she’s okay.

 - Don’t answer her calls and messages to you.